simplify clumsy usage of DebugTools

 I suggest to keep the StackWalker code as is.
 I didn't touched anything there yet and I don't want to.

 So, I'd propose to move the windows stracktrace support to a new issue and feature branch so that we can continue with the API changes without having to discuss the license issues.
 Moreover, this also feels more like a separate feature.

-#5 Updated by R. Haschke almost 6 years ago
+#5 Updated by R. Haschke over 6 years ago

 I worked on all the points you pointed out.
 However, I didn't touched StackWalker itself.

 You should decide how to deal with the BSD license of that code or extract the neccessary functionality.
 Actually StackWalker is much more powerful than required in rsc context: It can create stacktraces of different threads or even processes.